 Back then I shared that we ate this soup every time we visited my Grandparent’s house in Ohio.
 No herbs, no fuss – just everyday ingredients coming together to create one of the best bowls of soup on the planet.

 Like a little black dress, everyone needs a go-to, committed to memory, Chicken Noodle Soup recipe to pull out at a moment’s notice, and I hope this will become yours.
 It’s probably my all-time favorite soup recipe here on IGE.
-Ready to enjoy in no time!
+Ready to enjoy in no time, and perfect for pairing with Gluten Free Focaccia or Gluten Free Cornbread!

 How to Make Homemade Chicken Noodle Soup

-Next add 64oz chicken broth (8 cups,) then turn the heat up and bring to a boil.
+Next add chicken stock then turn the heat up and bring to a boil.

 Turn the heat down to medium then simmer until the pasta is cooked through.
 The chicken should be perfectly cooked by that point too.
 Ladle the steamy soup into bowls then devour.
 Like I said, simple and soul-satisfying!